JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] toggle visibility.
 It just worked!
 Nice!
   - [x] grab item
   - [x] test with sync.
 Likely need rollback for this.
   - [x] Issue with G key detection.
 Seems like you have to hit it multiple times.
 This only seems to happen on multi-player wasm, but not on single player wasm nor on mac either single or multi player.
 It fails to register right at the just_released.
-Chaging from just_released to pressed does the trick.
+Changing from just_released to pressed does the trick.
 - [ ] inventory and item usage
 - [ ] data driven dungeon monsters and items
 - [ ] weapons